Green Mind

 We pay particular attention to the choice of packaging in order to best protect the products that will be sent to you, but also to limit waste .

-All Maison Lejaby products are sent in recycled and recyclable protective boxes, whether they are made of cardboard or plastic.
+Therefore, all Maison Lejaby products are sent in recycled and recyclable protective boxes, whether made of cardboard or plastic.

-We are also committed to using new recycled and recyclable cardboard bags in our stores, without plastic.
+We are also committed to using new cardboard and plastic-free bags in our stores.

 The labels on each of our products are FSC certified , meaning that the trees from which they come come from sustainably managed forests.